-- Best Budget Hotel in Docklands: Point A London Canary Wharf
+- Budget Hotel in Docklands: Point A London Canary Wharf

-- Best Mid-Range Hotel in Docklands: Novotel London Canary Wharf
+- Mid-Range Hotel in Docklands: Novotel London Canary Wharf

-- Best Luxury Hotel in Docklands: Canary Riverside Plaza Hotel
+- Luxury Hotel in Docklands: Canary Riverside Plaza Hotel

-- Best Vacation Rental in Docklands: This Canary Wharf Waterside 1 Bed Apartment
+- Vacation Rental in Docklands: This Canary Wharf Waterside 1 Bed Apartment

 See Related: Best Beaches in the United Kingdom to Visit

-The multi-award-winning Almeida Theatre in its elegant Georgian home has a great program of access productions – check these here.
-And the Pleasance Theatre, one of Time Out Magazine’s Best Fringe Theater Venues, offers plays, comedy, dance, and family shows.
+In its elegant Georgian home, the multi-award-winning Almeida Theatre has a great program of access productions – check these here.
+The Pleasance Theatre, one of Time Out Magazine’s Best Fringe Theater Venues, offers plays, comedy, dance, and family shows.

 The King’s Head Theatre is one of the oldest pub theaters in London and showcases musicals, opera, and drag as well as plays, while the Old Red Lion Theatre is noted for showcasing new talent – often before the West End snaps it up.
-And these two venues have the considerable benefit of a fabulous old pub on site.
+And these two venues benefit considerably from a fabulous old pub on site.

 Islington is also well-provided with movie theaters.
 As well as two chain cinemas, there’s also the Everyman Screen on the Green, located on Islington Green.
-Not only does it run special seasons and cult film screenings, but it also has a full menu – including hand-made pizzas and cocktails – that you can order from your seat.
+It runs special seasons and cult film screenings and has a full menu – including hand-made pizzas and cocktails – that you can order from your seat.

 Islington Green’s a great place to hang out even if you’re not coming for a movie, especially on a fine summer evening.
-Customers from the numerous pubs, bars, and restaurants close by spill out onto the sidewalks making the area feel like a huge party.
-Highly recommended is Noci, for its simple but delicious homemade pasta.
+Customers from the numerous pubs, bars, and restaurants close by spill out onto the sidewalks, making the area feel like a huge party.
+I highly recommend Noci for its simple but delicious homemade pasta.

 Nearby Camden Passage is also worth seeking out.
-This cute pedestrianized alleyway is home to chic eateries, stores, and antique shops, as well as the Moosey art gallery.
+This cute pedestrianized alleyway is home to chic eateries, stores, antique shops, and the Moosey art gallery.